dvdsantamaria/doopux/solutions/ux-consulting.md

 - We **prioritise** the fixes that deliver results quickly while setting you up for scalable, lasting growth.

 Let’s turn your website into a real business asset — together.

+---

+### Frequently asked questions

+**What do I receive with a UX consulting engagement?**
+You receive a prioritised UX report, annotated screens or prototypes, recommended experiments, and a clear backlog your team can execute.

+**Which tools and data sources do you use to diagnose issues?**
+We combine analytics, heatmaps, user recordings, interviews, and heuristic reviews to understand both qualitative and quantitative pain points.

+**How long does a typical UX consulting sprint last?**
+Most sprints run 2–4 weeks depending on scope.
+We can extend for implementation support or ongoing UX leadership as needed.